Overview

 API Security

-• Desktop API: No authentication by default (localhost only)
+• Desktop API: No authentication by default (localhost only).
+Supports REST and MCP.

 • Agent API: Can be secured with API keys